PHILIPPIANS 1: THE KEY TO KNOWLEDGE

-It was October 24th 2014 and Mark was about to head away on another trip with his work.
+It was October 24th 2014 and, Mark was about to head away on another trip with his work.
 I’d been designing a cupboard for our kitchen and Mark wanted to get it built before he left.
 We’d dismantled a pine bed that he had built sixteen years earlier.
-Then, with wood taken from book shelves that were no longer needed in his office, we had what we needed for the job.
-The plan was to join planks of wood together from these to make up my new kitchen cupboard.
+Then, with wood taken from bookshelves that were no longer needed in his office, we had what we needed for the job.
+The plan was to join planks of wood together from what we had, to make up my new kitchen cupboard.

-Armed with my long list of items that included 28 right-angle brackets and 13 straight brackets to hold together all the planks of wood, we headed off to the DIY shop.
+Armed with my long list of items (including 28 right-angle brackets and 13 straight brackets for connecting all the planks of wood), we headed off to the DIY shop.
 However, every time I put an item in the trolley, or I asked Mark to help me find it on the shelf, he’d ask what it was for.
-After telling him, he kept saying, “Well that won’t work because of abc.”
+After telling him, he kept saying, “Well, that won’t work because of abc.”
 Or, “Wait, that’ll be cheaper in xyz shop.”
-We left after half an hour of going around the shop without having bought anything!
+We left the shop after half an hour of going up and down all the isles, without having bought anything!!

-By the end of the day we’d manage to buy a heat-shield and brackets in other shops but, by evening, Mark had changed my plans.
-He went out after dark and bought a large panel of thick plywood to make a simple box cupboard like all the other ones in our kitchen.
-Oh, and by the way – he didn’t need a hatch-door or removable base board, to get to the radiator because the valve was within arm’s reach from the side.
+By the end of the day, we’d manage to buy a heat-shield and brackets in another shop but, by evening, Mark had changed my plans.
+He went out after dark and bought a large panel of thick plywood, to make a simple box cupboard like all the other ones in our kitchen.
+Oh and, by the way – he didn’t need a hatch-door or removable base board, to get to the radiator.
+The valve was within arm’s reach on the exposed side.

-I flopped into bed, tired and cross at all my wasted hours during the previous week, for a plan improvised from a bed and book case!
-With extensive information on any topic readily available through a simple google search, I’m still struggling to “discern what’s best” even for a basic box cupboard!
-So today’s chapter makes me think and re-think about how it’s possible to discern what’s best when it comes to the most important questions of all, such as: Who made me and, having brought me this far, is He capable of carrying on a good job to completion?
+I flopped into bed that night, tired and cross at the wasted hours during the previous week, for a plan that was improvised from a bed and bookcase!
+With extensive information, on any topic, readily available through a simple google search, I’m still struggling to “discern what’s best” – even for a basic box cupboard!
+So, today’s chapter makes me think about how it’s possible to discern what’s best, when it comes to the most important questions of all: Who made me and, having bought me at a high price, is He now capable of carrying on His good work to completion?

 Paul’s letter quickly becomes personal [v12-18], and you may be tempted to think, “What on earth has any of this to do with me?” – especially when it’s intended to be a letter to the believers living in some ancient Roman city in the 1st Century AD.
-But, quite miraculously, the Great Story Teller, has managed to keep this personal letter (which is only two sheets of paper in my Bible) safe-guarding it uncannily, these past 2,000 years when many other documents from the ancient past have been lost!
+But, quite miraculously, the Great Story Teller, has managed to keep this personal letter (which is only two sheets of paper in my Bible) safe-guarded uncannily for 2,000 years, when many other documents from the ancient past have been lost!
 So why would a 1st Century letter end up in my hands today?

-What I find interesting is that Paul had an “earnest expectation and hope”, that he’ll not be “put to shame in anything”. [v20] He said, “I know that this will turn out for my deliverance through your prayers and the provision of the Spirit of Jesus Christ.” [v19] But history doesn’t give us any proof that Paul was ever released.
-So why would a “good God” allow a seemingly bad story (of a Follower in prison for his sincere efforts), to be told and retold these 2,000 years?
+What I find interesting is that Paul had an “earnest expectation and hope”, that he’ll not be “put to shame in anything”. [v20] He said: “I know that this will turn out for my deliverance through your prayers and the provision of the Spirit of Jesus Christ.” [v19] And yet, history doesn’t give us any proof that Paul was ever released from prison.
+So, why would a “good God” allow a seemingly bad story (of a Follower in chains for his sincere efforts), to be told and retold these 2,000 years?

-My Maker hasn’t “sticky-taped” my life together with bits of discarded stuff from the past.
-He hasn’t put me together, or reassembled me, with screwed-in brackets like a motley patchwork braced in every hidden corner.
+This tells me that my Maker hasn’t stuck my life together, with bits of discarded stuff from the past.
+He hasn’t put me together (or reassembled me), with screwed-in brackets – like a motley patchwork and braced in every hidden corner.
 The key to knowledge is confidence in my Father God.
-Whatever happens in my life – good or bad – my prayer is that I’ll stand firm and “in no way alarmed”—which is a sign of salvation for me.
-This too, hard as it is, is also from God. [v28] The bigger picture (if I want to follow in the footsteps of Jesus at all), seems to include not only believing in Him, but also to suffer for His sake. [v29]
+Whatever happens in my life (good or bad), my prayer is that I’ll stand firm and in no way be alarmed.
+This is a sign of salvation in me and, this too, hard as it is, is also from God. [v28] The bigger picture (if I want to follow in the footsteps of Paul), seems to include not only believing in the Creator God and His Word, but also to suffer for His sake. [v29]

 CLICK to return to today’s “Daily Breadcrumbs”.